Askania Bernburg

-Askania Bernburg is a German football club based in the city of Bernburg, located in the state of Saxony-Anhalt.
+Askania Bernburg is a German association football club based in the city of Bernburg, located in the state of Saxony-Anhalt.
 The club was founded on March 15, 1909, and has a rich history in regional football competitions.

 History

 Early years

 Askania Bernburg was established in 1909 as FC Askania 09 Bernburg.
 The club initially played friendly matches against other local teams before joining competitive leagues.
 In the early years, Askania Bernburg primarily participated in local and regional competitions in Saxony-Anhalt.

 Post-War era

 Following World War II, Askania Bernburg faced challenges due to the political and social changes in the region.
 The club managed to rebuild and resumed its football activities in regional leagues.
 Throughout the post-war era, Askania Bernburg competed in various divisions of German football.

 Rise to prominence

 In the 1990s, Askania Bernburg experienced success and achieved several promotions, climbing up the German football league system.
 The club reached its peak in the early 2000s when it competed in the NOFV-Oberliga Nord, the fourth tier of German football at the time.